 Removal of galls has limited potential for control.
 Pruning often requires substantial branch destruction and creates wounds that can allow pathogens to enter.
 Furthermore, this practice can be counterproductive if done after flies emerge in late winter or early spring.
 Late pruning may remove only those galls that contain the natural enemies (including parasitic wasps) of the poplar twiggall fly.
 Because problems with poplar twiggall fly are most severe in succulent aspen, do not over water or fertilize plantings.
 If the vigor of aspen growth can be moderated, then gall production can be slowed.

 Parasitic wasps may give some control.
-Also, birds feed on the larvae.
+In addition, birds feed on the larvae.

 No effective chemical controls have been developed.

 For more information

 See "Gallmakers" in:

 Cranshaw, W.S.
 2011.
 Poplar twiggall fly.
 Colorado State Univ.
 No. 5.579 (https://extension.colostate.edu/docs/pubs/insect/05579.pdf)